KeturahDev/Pizza-Parlor/README.md

   * input: choose which size of pizza, then toppings, click done
   * output: 'pizza toppings: *toppings*' in console
 * user sees their order displayed when they click done
-  * input: chooses stuff, clicks done
+  * input: chooses stuff
-  * output: display 'your pizza is *pizza size* sized with *toppings listed out* toppings' + confirm button
+  * output: display 'your pizza is *pizza size* sized with *toppings listed out* toppings'
-* user clicks confirm button to see total
+* total is displayed as well
-  * input: clicks confirm
+  * input: clicks done
-  * output: display 'your total is *pizza total*'
+  * output: display total after 'your pizza is *pizza size* sized with *toppings listed out* toppings'

 ## Set Up